dmulyalin/NORFAB/docs/norfab_docker_deployment.md

 ...
 ```

-Folder `norfab/docker/norfab` mounter to the containers as a volume under `/etc/norfab` path and this is the content of `inventory.yaml` file:
+Folder `norfab/docker/norfab` mounted to the containers as a volume under `/etc/norfab` path and this is the content of `inventory.yaml` file:

 ``` inventory.yaml
 # broker settings